People who are interested in running a small business may be eligible to participate in the New Enterprise Incentive Scheme (NEIS)

 - is not based on the purchase or takeover of an existing business

 - will not compete directly with existing businesses unless it can be demonstrated that there is an unsatisfied demand for the product or service, or the product or service is to be provided in a new way

 - will be established, located and operated solely within Australia

 - will be structured so the applicant has and will maintain a controlling interest over the NEIS business for the duration of the job seeker’s time in NEIS

 - will not be a not-for-profit business unless otherwise agreed to by the Department of Employment.

 What obligations do NEIS participants have?

-Participants are required to undertake NEIS training and operate their NEIS business in accordance with their NEIS Business Plan, and meet all the terms of their NEIS Participant Agreement.
+As a NEIS participant you are required to undertake NEIS training and operate your NEIS business in accordance with your NEIS Business Plan, and meet all the terms of your NEIS Participant Agreement.

 Want more information?